HisFun2305/homepage/README.md

 issues a warning for an empty input which clears after 3 seconds

 ### docuemnt.addEventListener
-initialses the task input field and gets task data from the server with [logJSONDataTodo](#logjsondatatodo)
+initializes the task input field and gets task data from the server with [logJSONDataTodo](#logjsondatatodo)

 ## [static/plans.js](static/plans.js)

 ### global variables
-- itemList: A list that stores dictionaries that represents plan items
+- itemList: A list that stores dictionaries that represent plan items
 - reEmpty: A regular expression for whitespace
 - data: A wild debug variable :D pls ignore thx